Desk with Laptop, Calculator, Files and small model of house with epc colours

 Just a precautionary note, if you render over the outside of your property, and cover over the retrofit CWI fill holes which were previously visible, then an energy assessor will not be able to visually confirm that cavity wall insulation was installed after the property was built.

-Similarly, if you have your property with a cavity wall re-pointed, perhaps due to the property being in a high weather exposure area, then the assessor will also not be able to confirm the presence of retrofitted CWI.
+Similarly, if you have your property with a cavity wall re-pointed or re-rendered then the assessor will also not be able to confirm the presence of retrofitted CWI.
+Unless documentary evidence is available and presented, they will have to enter the walls as 'As Built'.

 If you have cavity wall insulation installed whilst you currently own a property, it would be a good idea to keep the documentation safe, and make that documentation available to any future buyer of the property.

-Otherwise, if documentary evidence is still required to prove the presence of CWI, it may be possible to contact CIGA (as mentioned above) to see whether a certificate is already available.
+Otherwise, if documentary evidence is still required to prove the presence of retrofitted CWI, it may be possible to contact CIGA (as mentioned above) to see whether a certificate is already available.

 As a last resort, in the case of a wall that has been rendered or re-pointed, you could potentially obtain documentation via someone suitably qualified, conducting an invasive inspection of the wall.
-This could then be presented to an energy Asessor as documentary evidence when conducting an EPC assessment.
+This could then be presented to an energy assessor as documentary evidence when conducting an EPC assessment.

-Lastly, there are a few properties where wall ties have been retro-fitted to a cavity wall for one reason or another.
+Lastly, there are a few properties where wall ties have been retrofitted to a cavity wall for one reason or another.
 This could be where existing wall ties were missing, or perhaps decayed over time.
-Retro-fitted wall ties can be implemented via drill holes which appear to be very similar to those for Cavity Wall Insulation fill, although the holes are usually narrower, and the pattern of the holes is different.
+Retrofitted wall ties can be implemented via drill holes which appear to be very similar to those for Cavity Wall Insulation fill, although the holes are usually narrower, and the pattern of the holes is different.
 Care should therefore be taken when checking for the presence of CWI fill holes.

-Click here to return to our 'Improve Your EPC' main page, and see if there is another way you could improve your EPC rating.
+Return to our Improve Your EPC main page, and see if there is another way you could improve your EPC rating

 Comments